WATCH THIS FIRST

 PRO TIP: If you have access to a drill this makes it very easy, your Kit includes a 5mm hex insert drill bit.

-- Yardkicks are meant to be permanent.
-Avoid repeatedly removing and installing your cleats into the same hole as this will cause the sole material in the hole to weaken and be less supportive.
+Avoid repeatedly removing and installing your studs - this causes sole material to weaken and be less supportive.
+Softer, spongier sole materials will not hold Yardkicks.

 Satisfaction Guarantee - If you are not satisfied with our products please send us a note and we'll help/replace/refund - email@example.com.